mikecann/mikecann.co.uk/public/posts/1046-type-was-not-found-or-was-not-a-compile-time-constant/post.md

   - crash
   - error
   - flash builder
-  - Flex
+  - flex
-title: "1046: Type was not found or was not a compile-time constant"
+title: '1046: Type was not found or was not a compile-time constant'
 ---

 [![](/wp-content/uploads/2011/02/001.jpg "001")](/wp-content/uploads/2011/02/001.jpg)